Where does consciousness reside?

 I wish it weren’t so.

-I would say there's quite a big difference between being unconscious and being dead, and we don't know that consciousness is purely the product of the biological brain.
-Science can't tell us where consciousness resides because it deals with the material, tangible world.
+Second, there's quite a big difference between being unconscious and being dead, and we don't know that consciousness is purely the product of the biological brain.
+Science can't even tell us where consciousness resides because it deals with the material, tangible world.
 Consciousness is intangible and subjective.
 There are theories, but nothing is proven.
 Consciousness is very much a mystery.

-I have my own theory.
-I think the brain acts as an interface of sorts for the consciousness, which exists elsewhere, possibly outside our three spatial dimensions (think extra dimensionality).
+There is the idea of non-local consciousness.
+That is, consciousness doesn't reside in the brain, but outside, possibly in a fourth spatial dimension.
+If that is true, then the brain merely acts as an antenna or receiver for the consciousness.
 There are certain physical and biological processes that can interfere with that connection, such as sleep, comas, or brain damage, but the connection isn't lost until death.
-Once the body dies, the connection is severed, and our consciousness unplugs, as it were, and becomes fully aware of the spiritual world around us.
+Once the body dies, the connection is severed, and our consciousness unplugs, as it were, and becomes fully aware of the multidimensional (spiritual) world around us.

-The body/brain acts as a receptacle for our spirt/soul/consciousness (whatever you want to call it).
+The body/brain is then a receptacle for our spirt/soul/consciousness (whatever you want to call it).
 If you've seen the movie Avatar, you'll get the idea.
-Near-death experiences, while circumstantial, would support this hypothesis.
+Near-death experiences, while anecdotal, would support this hypothesis.
 In many accounts, people were accurately able to describe what was happening to them when they should have been dead or at the very least unconscious.
+In any case, the rule of thermodynamics teaches us that energy never dies, it just changes form.
+And what is death but the changing of one form into another form.